tripmine253/tr1p_dev/WRTG_A1/work2do.md.md

 - [ ] No less than 25 steps.^[**Steps:** steps can be nested under other steps, and qualify as a counted step.]
 	- [ ] All steps numbered.
 	- [ ] All steps begin with an imperative verb.
+	- [ ] Task instructions are not generalized
 		- [ ] Equipment brand/type specified in documentation.
+		- [ ]
 - [ ] 	-	Has at least 10 graphics overall.
 	- [ ]  Borrowed graphics are APA cited.
 - [ ] 	-	Four graphics are original